 However, other common areas creating excess wetness and steam include the bathroom and the kitchen – showering and cooking frequently adds moisture to the air in your home.

-In the bathroom, mould on wall sheeting and flooring may be caused by poor waterproofing or leaking taps, pipes or by fault of shoddy plumbing.
+In the bathroom, mould on wall sheeting, ceiling tiles and flooring may be caused by poor waterproofing or leaking taps, pipes or by fault of plumbing leaks.
 These issues can all cause significant water damage to cabinets and floors.

 During an inspection you should always pay specific attention to areas underneath shelving and inside cupboards as well as along the wall skirting.
 Theses are areas where signs of overflows or mould build-up from leaks can go unnoticed.